dsyer/cf-memory-tests/README.md

 * *freemarker*: the freemarker sample from Spring Boot
 * *zuul*: a basic reverse proxy with Spring Cloud
 * *ratpack*: a "Hello World" Spring Boot Ratpack app
-* *dispatcher*: a "Hello World" Spring Boot Reactive app with RxNetty
+* *dispatcher*: a "Hello World" Spring Boot app with Netty
+* *micro*: Hello World with Spring Boot WebFlux and manual configuration selection

 Every sample can be built on the command line either with nested jars (standard Spring Boot tooling) or shaded.
 E.g.